On this page

 - Attend seminars which explain shared ownership and equity loan opportunities

 Homematch also provide a telephone helpline on 0845 230 8099.

 - Homes for Londoners (London.GOV.UK website)- find out more, search and apply for shared ownership and intermediate housing

 Wheelchair accessible housing

 Having a disability need not be a barrier to owning your own home.
-There are a range of fabulous wheelchair accessible homes in London, including in Croydon, which can be purchased through First Steps.
+There are a range of fabulous wheelchair accessible homes in London, including in Croydon, which can be purchased through property booking.
 If you cannot work you may be able to buy one of these homes with your benefits through a scheme called Home Ownership for People with Long Term Disabilities (HOLD).